6476487685/ClearView/TASK_DASHBOARD_MASTER_DATA_FIX.md

 - Task_Tag is mapped to Country in the unified_master_data.common structure
 - The functions were not loading from `unified_master_data`
 - Data was not being sorted in dropdown lists
+- Task_Status was hardcoded with default values (Pending, In Progress, Completed, Cancelled)

 ## Solution Implemented